jht1493/jht-site/README.md

 - **www.johnhenrythompson.com** directory holds the html web site hosted by google sites.
 - **jht-md** is the google site convert to markdown using scripts in director **aa**.
 - Why?
 I don't want to be locked into google sites.
 Once I stop paying subscription fee my google site will disappear.
-Since github is hosting for free I have a better change of longevity here.
+Since github is hosting for free I have a better chance of longevity here.